eMetaboHUB/Forum-DiseasesChem/README.md

 The ChEBI ontology file is often updated and the actual version of the ChEBI ontology used in the triplestore is: ChEBI Release version 205 (Release of 03 Nov.
 2021), as refer in the URI of the ChEBI Graph in FORUM.

 *Warnings:* For ChemOnt, ontology file was downloaded at http://classyfire.wishartlab.com/downloads, but to be loaded in Virtuoso, the file need to be converter in an other format than *.obo*.
 Using Protege (https://protege.stanford.edu/) ChemOnt_2_1.obo was converted in a turtle format and ChemOnt_2_1.ttl.
 The ChemOnt ontology seems to be stable.

-**Warnings:** This procedure creates two upload files: pre_upload.sh and upload_data.sh.
-When building the FORUM KG, all the PubChem data gathered to build the complete KG are not required to compute the FORUM associations.
-In addition, some PubChem subset resources (compound, descriptors, synonym, ...) are very larges, and may contain several billion of triples.
-Therefore, two versions of the FORUM KG are prepared:

-- the minimal core (MINCORE): loading only the PubChem subset resources that are required to compute the associations, such as: *References* or *PMID_CID*.
-This upload is prepared in *pre_upload.sh* which is a light version of upload_data.sh, only loading data needed to compute associations.
-For instance, it does only load a small part of the PubChem Compound graph, setting compound types, and does not load PubChem Descriptor graphs.
-See *build_RDF_store* for details about this configuration.

-- the maximal (or full) core (*MAXCORE*) loading all the PubChem subset resources to build the complete KG.
-This complete upload is prepared in *upload_data.sh*

- Also, these both upload files contains duplicate information and **must not** be loaded on the same Virtuoso session !

 ##### 2.1.2 - Integration of metabolic networks.